On Location

 To get the most from this international experience, participants should be in good physical (mobility, stamina) and mental health.
 In general, arrive prepared for long days and seasonal weather including variable temperatures.
 You must be able to carry your own photographic and personal gear at all times.
 You are responsible for being open and honest about your physical fitness, and we reserve the right to remove you from the workshop if we find your fitness to be less than that which you have described.

-While this particular tour itself is not very strenuous, please note that it can involve the following: somewhat long days, walking tours, being outside in potentially diverse temperatures, a couple of long journeys, and early morning wake-ups.
+While the tour itself is not very strenuous, please note that it can involve the following: somewhat long days, walking tours, being outside in potentially diverse temperatures, a couple of long journeys, early morning wake-ups, and other similar scenarios.

 Policies: